IEEE-UCSD-Webmaster/onboarding.ieeeucsd.org/src/content/docs/officers/quarterly_projects_chair.md

 -   Qualcomm Conference Center

     -   Book this room for the fall
-    -   This is mean't for Kickoff, Workathon #1 & #2
+    -   This is meant for Kickoff, Workathon #1 & #2
     -   Click this [link](https://jacobsschoolucsd.libcal.com/reserve/qcc) to book.

 -   Henry Booker